Flamefire/IdRenamer-Addin/README.md

-IdRenamer-Addin
+Naming Fix-AddIn
 ===============

-Renaming of Identifiers in Visual Studio C# Projects
+Renaming of Identifiers to comply with defined naming conventions in Visual Studio C# Projects